More to read here:

-In my paintings and my work I am interested in that area where realism crosses over into abstraction.
-More importantly one that captures a cosmological wholeness of the universe, where deep space meets the ground.
+In my paintings and my work, I am interested in that area where realism crosses over into abstraction.
+More importantly, one that captures a cosmological wholeness of the universe, where deep space meets the ground.
 My visual language is to recognise the properties of each phase but to use both in my work.
 To have them exists together but separate.
 To have spontaneity, chance and play next to considered time-based events where you get chaos and movement juxtaposed alongside more sober considered mark making and the task of chasing the mistake and looking for the new.

 The “new” in art is the new in mind.
-The process of making art has a tendency to eventually make one look into the working of one’s mind and the part the 5 sensors plays as external stimuli into influencing the process.
-The “new” can only come about when the mind is free of its past and also free of the external influences of its 5 sensors.
+The process of making art has a tendency to eventually make one look into the working of one’s mind and the part the 5 senses plays as external stimuli into influencing the process.
+The “new” can only come about when the mind is free of its past and also free of the external influences of its 5 senses.

 How close can one come to know what you are thinking:

 “Speak thinking” is an anomaly of the mind and body in that we always silently speak what we think.
 If we try and not